Harshi2831/Harshirepo/README.md

 # 2.3 Set Up Parameters (Optional for Dynamic Configurations):
 Use parameters to define file paths, making your pipeline flexible and easily configurable.
+After adding source and sink linked services,add parameters for both of them as shown in the screenshot below.

+Go to “Additional Headers” and choose Dynamic content to add @pipeline().parameters.source by choosing source parameter and test the connection.
+Repeat the same process in sink for sink parameters

+Debug and Publish:
+Click Debug to test the pipeline.
+If successful, click Publish All to save your pipeline.

+Now add Trigger for the pipeline.

 # 2.4 Debug and Publish:
 Click Debug to test the pipeline.
 If successful, click Publish All to save your pipeline.